cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-HELIOS CMP OPERATIONS GROUND SUPPORT-EN.md

 # Context

-CS Group responsabilities for Support to ground operations of the Maintenance Center at Post Helios 2A / 2B are as follows:
+CS Group responsabilities for Support for ground operations of the Maintenance Center at Post Helios 2A / 2B are as follows:
-* Reinforce the CNES teams, maintain the CMPs in operational conditions, respect the operational constraints
+* Strengthen CNES teams, maintain CMPs in operational conditions, respect operational constraints

 ![Main Picture](Project-CNES-HELIOS CMP OPERATIONS GROUND SUPPORT-EN pict 2.jpg)

 The features are as follows:
-* **Operation of the CMP**, namely :
+* **Operation of CMP**, namely :
-* 24-hour GROUND on-call duty: operational monitoring of conf. hardware and software
+* 24-hour SOL on-call: operational monitoring of conf. hardware and software
 * Monitoring of installations, guarantee of software integrity
 * Participation in operational meetings
-* Support for the tests of the Bord, Mission, Orbito teams **Technical management of subsystems** (STS, DUTCH, CGCU, EGM, OMGS, FOS/ARPE, CCS, etc.), namely:
+* Test support for the Bord, Mission and Orbito teams **Technical management of subsystems** (STS, DUTCH, CGCU, EGM, OMGS, FOS/ARPE, CCS, etc.), namely :
 * Monitoring of software vis-à-vis the industrial resp. maintenance
 * Validation of new versions
-* On-call support if software problems
+* On-call support for software problems
-* Preparation for CNES software follow-up commissions
+* Preparation for CNES software monitoring commissions

 # Project implementation

 The project objectives are as follows:
-* Ensure operations for the GROUND operating service of the Station Maintenance Centers of HELIOS satellites in delegation of tasks
+* Ensure operations for the SOL operating service of the Station Maintenance Centers of HELIOS satellites by delegation of tasks
-* MCO (Maintenance in operational conditions) of the ground means used to ensure the operations of the satellites of the HELIOS sector
+* MCO (Maintenance in operational conditions) of the ground means used to ensure the operations of the HELIOS sector satellites

 The processes for carrying out the project are:
 * V Cycle